 For more information please download our Equality & Diversity Policy

-The Academy welcomes students with Special Educational Needs subject to being able to support their individual needs.
-The head of SEN and the Academic Course Manager have overall responsibility both for their welfare and for enabling them to successfully access the curriculum during their time at the Academy.
+The Art Academy welcomes students with Special Educational Needs subject to being able to support their individual needs.
+The head of SEN and the Academic Course Manager have overall responsibility both for their welfare and for enabling them to successfully access the curriculum during their time at the Art Academy.
 A bespoke programme of elective skills workshops will be mapped for each student if necessary, and alternative assessment models employed where appropriate in order to provide a parity of opportunity with non SEN students.
 The head of SEN will act as personal tutor and first point of contact for all SEN students.
 The head of SEN and ACM also ensure that all other tutors working with an individual student with Special Educational Needs are appraised of the needs of that student, and understand what, if anything, they need to do to support the student and his or her learning.
 In the final year of study, students with Learning Support Needs may be given additional support as necessary as they work towards their graduate show.

 The head of SEN, and other staff members as relevant, will keep in regular contact with the parents of students with Learning Support Needs if appropriate, including meeting with them to discuss the progress of the student and any issues arising in their course of study.

-The Academy is committed to supporting accessible learning and welcomes students with disabilities, subject to being able to support their individual needs; good accessibility practices and the needs of disabled students in academic provision are reviewed on a case by case basis, with all reasonable adjustments considered in order to provide services and equal educational opportunities to the individual student or applicant.
+The Art Academy is committed to supporting accessible learning and welcomes students with disabilities, subject to being able to support their individual needs; good accessibility practices and the needs of disabled students in academic provision are reviewed on a case by case basis, with all reasonable adjustments considered in order to provide services and equal educational opportunities to the individual student or applicant.

 Students or applicants who declare a disability, specific learning difficulty (such as dyslexia), long term health condition or mental health disability are asked to complete a ‘Student Declaration and Identification of Support Needs’ form.
 This is in addition to the declaration requested at application and is intended to ensure the capture of information needed to ensure a safe a successful educational career at the Academy.
 A member of the Academic team subsequently contacts the student to discuss their individual support requirements and agree actions, which are made available to relevant tutors and support staff, informing them of any services and adjustments required.